 FAQ - Frequently Asked Questions

-In The Hague, 5 minutes walk from Den Haag Centraal.
+Our face-to-face courses take place in The Hague, 5 minutes walk from Den Haag Centraal.

 There’s free parking on weekends and evenings.

 Anyone who’s willing to gain the skills needed to use as a skilled helper, and possibly wish to become professional coach.